Bentonville, Arkansas: Economy

-Region

-The Northwest Arkansas economy was historically based upon agriculture and poultry.
-In recent decades, NWA has seen rapid growth and diversification of its economy based upon the three Fortune 500 companies based there, Walmart, Tyson Foods, and J.B.
-Hunt, while also seeing a growing University of Arkansas and cultural amenities sector.
-Although impacted by the Great Recession, NWA's economy fared better than most peer metropolitan areas, the state of Arkansas and the United States overall.
-Between 2007 and 2013, the region saw unemployment rates significantly below those of peer regions and the national average; while also seeing a 1% net growth of jobs.
-The NWA gross domestic product grew 7.0% over the aforementioned time period, and bankruptcies, building permits and per capita incomes are returning to pre-Recession rates.

-The professional, education and health care sectors of the Northwest Arkansas economy have been growing steadily since 2007.
-Between 2007 and 2013, the region has seen a growth of 8,300 jobs in the region, with 6,100 added in education and health professions and 4,300 jobs added in the leisure and hospitality jobs related to the region's cultural amenities.
-The government and transportation sectors have remained relatively constant between 2007 and 2013, however the manufacturing sector has seen steady decline, mirroring national averages.
-The construction and real estate sectors saw large declines attributable to the poor housing market during the economic downturn.

-City

 Bentonville has been home to Walmart since Sam Walton purchased a store on the town square in 1950 and renamed it Walton's 5 & 10.
 The retailer continued a rapid growth, but Helen Walton wished to remain in Bentonville to raise the family, and thus by the time Walmart became the #1 Fortune 500 in 2002, it was still based in Bentonville.
 The Walmart "Home Office" now includes more than 20 buildings throughout Bentonville, specifically along Walton Boulevard (US 71B) in the western part of the city.
-In 2017 Walmart announced their intention to construct a new central headquarters in Bentonville, consolidating many of their employees to a more centralized campus.
+In 2017, Walmart announced their intention to construct a new central headquarters in Bentonville, consolidating many of their employees to a more centralized campus, with the first portion of their new 350-acre campus opening in January 2025.

-The impact from the Walmart Home Office is multiplied by the over 1100 prospective Walmart vendors who have established sales offices in the region.
+The impact from the Walmart Home Office is multiplied by the over 1,100 prospective Walmart vendors who have established sales offices in the region.
 The large number of satellite offices for companies of almost every industry means a large number of transplants from around the United States live in or near Bentonville.
 This phenomenon impacts the culture of Bentonville in addition to the city's economy.

 Bentonville is home to a growing entrepreneurial scene, with co-working spaces and startup incubators being added quickly over the last 5 years.